Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/design-test/add-in-design-guidelines.md

 - **Engage the user.** Address the user as "you".
 Avoid using third person.
 Use imperatives for user tasks.
 - **Be helpful and empathetic.** Make your text positive, polite, supportive, and encouraging.
 Emphasize what users can accomplish ―- not what they can't.
 - **Know your customers.** Be mindful of cultural considerations and globalization when you use idioms or colloquialisms.

-If you plan to make your add-in [available in the Office Store](https://msdn.microsoft.com/EN-US/library/dn708487.aspx), make sure that your language and content complies with the [Validation policies](https://msdn.microsoft.com/EN-US/library/office/jj220035.aspx).

 ## Accessibility guidelines